Key course information

 • Carry out first fix frames, partitions and stairs

 • Set up and operate a circular saw

-Minimum entry level 3 or GCSE grade D in Maths and English.
+Minimum Functional Skills Level 1 or GCSE grade D in Maths and English.

 All applicants will be required to pass initial assessments in Maths, English and ICT and an additional entry test.